undernightcore/mockos-docs/docs/projects/endpoint/index.md

 ## Configure responses

-When you create an endpoint **you won't have any responses at first**, you still have to **configure a response for the endpoint to start working**.
+Upon creating an endpoint, you won't have any responses initially; you must still **configure a response for the endpoint to become operational**.